Coryrin/Coryrin/README.md

 I'm Cory, a Full Stack Software Engineer.

-I've also picked up blogging, and am enjoying it!
+I'm currently starting out blogging!
 You can read my blog on my website below.

 📫 You can reach me at: <a href="https://www.corymeikle.com/" target="_blank">my website</a> or on <a href="https://twitter.com/CoryJDMeikle" target="_blank">Twitter</a>